Scoring, Pass Rate, and Test Window Strategy

 Key Takeaways

-• ABPANC uses equating so a slightly easier or harder form does not unfairly change the standard.
+• ABPANC equates forms so a slightly easier or harder exam does not unfairly shift the standard.

-• Candidates who fail may reapply for the next available administration window, not the same window.
+• Candidates who do not pass reapply for the next available administration window, not the same window.

 Scaled score logic

-CPAN scores are reported on a 200-800 scale, with 450 set as the passing point.
-This is not the same as saying a fixed percentage of questions is always enough.
+CPAN scores report on a 200-800 scale, with 450 set as the fixed passing point.
+That is not the same as saying a fixed percentage is always enough.
 ABPANC uses equating to adjust for small differences in difficulty across exam forms.
-A candidate taking a slightly harder form should not be disadvantaged, and a candidate taking a slightly easier form should not receive an unfair advantage.
+A candidate who draws a slightly harder form is not penalized, and a candidate who draws a slightly easier form gains no unfair advantage.
+The raw number of correct items that converts to 450 can therefore move a little between forms.

 Scoring factStudy implication

-Scale range is 200-800Do not convert your practice score too literally
+Scale is 200-800Do not translate practice percentages too literally

-Passing point is 450Build consistency above the minimum
+Passing point is 450Build consistency well above the minimum

 Forms are equatedRaw passing counts can vary by form

-Only 140 items are scoredEvery item still deserves full effort
+Only 140 items scoredEvery item still deserves full effort

 Score report after testingUse any domain feedback for retake planning

-A pass rate near the low-to-mid 60s should shape your attitude.
-CPAN is not a casual recognition exam that bedside experience alone automatically clears.
-It is also not an unrealistic exam for prepared nurses.
-The practical lesson is to combine clinical experience with blueprint review, timed sets, and rationale-based remediation.
+Published CPAN pass rates cluster in the low-to-mid 60s on recent administrations.
+That figure should shape your mindset in two directions at once.
+CPAN is not a casual recognition exam that bedside experience alone automatically clears; a meaningful share of experienced nurses do not pass on a given sitting.
+It is also not an unrealistic exam for prepared nurses; the majority who blend clinical experience with structured blueprint review, timed sets, and rationale-based remediation do pass.

 Test windows and back-planning

 ABPANC offers two annual CPAN/CAPA testing windows.
-The spring testing window runs March 15 through May 15, and the fall testing window runs September 15 through November 15.
-Annual registration windows are January 1 through April 30 for spring and July 1 through October 31 for fall.
-PSI appointment availability can vary, so candidates should not wait until the end of a registration window if work schedules, remote testing setup, or accommodations matter.
+The spring window runs March 15 through May 15, and the fall window runs September 15 through November 15.
+The registration windows open earlier and are wider: January 1 through April 30 for spring and July 1 through October 31 for fall.
+PSI seat availability varies, so do not wait until the end of a registration window if work schedules, remote-testing setup, or testing accommodations matter.

 TargetRegistration windowTesting windowPlanning move

-Spring CPANJan 1-Apr 30Mar 15-May 15Start blueprint review by January
+Spring CPANJan 1-Apr 30Mar 15-May 15Begin blueprint review by January

-Fall CPANJul 1-Oct 31Sep 15-Nov 15Start blueprint review by July
+Fall CPANJul 1-Oct 31Sep 15-Nov 15Begin blueprint review by July

-Retake after a failNext available windowNot same windowUse score feedback by domain
+Retake after a failNext available windowNot the same windowUse domain score feedback

 Pacing plan for 185 items

 A 3-hour exam equals 180 minutes.
 With 185 questions, the average pace is about 58 seconds per item.
-A useful plan is to complete the first pass in roughly 150 minutes, flag limited items for review, and protect the final 25-30 minutes for unanswered questions and high-yield checks.
-Do not spend five minutes trying to rescue one obscure item while sacrificing several straightforward items later.
+A defensible plan: complete the first pass in roughly 150 minutes, flag a limited number of uncertain items, and protect the final 25-30 minutes for unanswered questions and high-yield checks.
+Do not burn five minutes rescuing one obscure item while sacrificing several straightforward items later in the form.

-Choose a date that leaves room for a final mixed review, not one that sits immediately after your first full practice set.
-In the last two weeks, shift from reading to timed case analysis, weak-domain drills, and sleep-schedule alignment.
-If you do not pass, reapply for a later window, analyze whether the miss was content, priority, pacing, or scope, and rebuild the plan around the weakest domains rather than repeating the same general review.
+In the last two weeks before your date, shift from reading to timed case analysis, weak-domain drills, and sleep-schedule alignment.
+If you do not pass, reapply for the next available window (not the same one), classify whether the miss was content, priority, pacing, or scope, and rebuild the plan around the weakest domains rather than repeating the same broad review.
+Equated scoring means the cure for a near-miss is targeted reasoning practice, not simply re-reading the textbook front to back.

 Test Your Knowledge